DanielTockan/Skii/README.md

       })}
 ```

 Clicking on any of these resorts linked you to the individual page for the resort.

-On this page further information and fucntionality can be found.
+Users are also able to:
+  - View informaation specific to that resort
+  - Add the resort to their favourites (displayed on their accont page)
+  - Leave comments about the resort (with CRUD fucntionality and user level permissions applied)
+  - Add a rating to the resort

 ![Single Resorts](./resources/screenshots/single_resort.png)